15/03/2024

 I got back to school that night and started dreaming about creating something of my own.
 Something small, something personal.
 The original idea was to create my perfect interpretation of the work bag – designed for the modern day woman’s busy lifestyle, by a woman.
 It should be handcrafted with attention to the little details, one that both pulled my outfit together and kept me organized and on top of everything.
 I got started immediately.

 I already had a marketing internship at a real estate firm lined up for that summer in NYC.
 I called my future manager Ivan, told him how much I was looking forward to working with him, and also about my plans to start Freja.
 I told him not to pay me for the duration of the internship, but that I would also only come in the mornings and leave in the afternoons to work on my own thing.
-He was cool with that, shoutout Ivan.
+He said yes.
 I took two weeks off in July to go visit factories in China, and went back to school in the fall.
 I worked on Freja every day and night, replying to my factory in China and receiving samples in between classes and homework.
 I graduated later that year in Dec 2019 and immediately went full time with Freja, launching our first 300 bags two months later in February 2020.

 Get updates like this delivered straight to your inbox ❤️